jnm/kobo-no-docker/README.md

     1. `. kcenv/bin/activate`
     1. `. envfile`
     1. `pip install pip-tools`
-    1. `cd` into your kpi source directory
+    1. `cd` into your kobocat source directory
     1. `pip-sync dependencies/pip/dev.txt`
         * HEY! how about we make that consistent with kpi, eh?
     1. `./manage.py migrate`